yetul/yetul.github.io/_pages/about.md

 ## About
 I completed my Ph.D. in finance at the University of New Orleans.
 I'm originally from upper Michigan.

 For fun I've been playing sand volleyball and ultimate.
-I also like doing yoga.

 ## Recent News
 * May 15th, 2019.
 I defended my dissertation.